plone/guillotina/docs/source/commands.md

 ## Available commands

-* pserver: run the http rest api server
+* guillotina: run the http rest api server
-* pmigrate: run available migration steps
+* gmigrate: run available migration steps
-* pcli: command line utility to run manually RUN API requests with
+* gcli: command line utility to run manually RUN API requests with
-* pshell: drop into a shell with root object to manually work with
+* gshell: drop into a shell with root object to manually work with
-* pcreate: use cookiecutter to generate guillotina applications
+* gcreate: use cookiecutter to generate guillotina applications

 ## Creating commands